oauth-xx/version_gem/README.md

   it_behaves_like "a Version module", described_class
 end

-# Or, if you want to write your own, here is the a la carte menu:
+# Or, if you want to write your own, here is the á la carte menu:
 RSpec.describe(MyLib::Version) do
   it "is a Version module" do
     expect(described_class).is_a?(Module)